bic-org-uk/bic-lcf/docs/LCF-DataFrameworks.md

 #### Description *(clarified in v1.1.0)*

-A patron authorisation code: either a standard code from LCF code list [AUT](LCF-CodeLists.md#AUT) (E13D02) or a library-assigned heading or name (E13D03).
+A patron authorisation record, containing either a standard code from LCF code list [AUT](LCF-CodeLists.md#AUT) (E13D02) or a library-assigned heading or name (E13D03).

 #### Properties